wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 <h4>Engagement Apps</h4>

 * **Welcome Bar**: Easily lead your visitors to a specific link.
 Great to generate conversions, engage with promotions and increase traffic.
 Increase your conversion rates and improve your funnel with this hello bar like feature.
-Track conversions coming from this top bar for wordpress.
+Track conversions coming from this top bar for Wordpress.

 * **Subscriber Bar**: Easily capture emails from your visitors by providing them with an engaging top bar.
 Export data to your favorite CRM or e-Mail marketing software.
 Improve engagement, conversion and even sales with this easy to install, no code required feature.